Betsy Blankenship, Ohio State University Marion

 At the last board meeting, ALAO voted to provide financial support to Library Leadership Ohio.
 I hope some of you took advantage of a great professional development opportunity and applied.
 Applications are currently being reviewed and successful applicants will be notified in the coming months.

-Elections are coming up soon; have you remembered to renew your membership?
+Elections now open.
+All members are encouraged to vote.
+Have you remembered to renew your membership?
 I know our Past President, Sue Polanka, has worked very diligently to secure a full slate of great folks.
 I talked to some of you who had questions about some of the positions.
 I thank each person who agreed to run for a position; your willingness is so appreciated!
 I encourage all our members to please do your part and vote when the time arrives – it does make a difference!

 As we continue towards Spring (at least the calendar is saying so!), remember that there will be a lot of learning opportunities coming with some great workshops being planned; some IG’s have already announced dates and topics.
 Look for them in the Interest Groups and Committee news in this newsletter and on the ALAO website.
 The costs are very affordable and a great way to network with other members who have the same interests as you.
 Plan to attend one – or two – or three!